praveenc/dockerfiles/dotnet21-pwsh60-azcli20/README.md

 * Installs Python 3.5.4 and then installs azure-cli
 * Installs dotnet-2.1 sdk
-* image published to praveenc/dotnet21-pwsh60-azcli20 on docker hub ** could be used as build container in bitbucket pipelines
+* image published to praveenc/dotnet21-pwsh60-azcli20 on docker hub
+* image could be used as build container in bitbucket pipelines

 ## BITBUCKET-PIPELINES.YML
 ```